EugeneSunrise/Invise/README.md

 ## Project Details

-The application's settings are stored in `settings.json`, managed by the `Setting` class.
 Views are managed by the `ViewManager` class, while the `InviseBrowser` class is a custom web browser based on `ChromiumWebBrowser`.

 For more detailed information about project components and their responsibilities, please refer to the sections above.